FAQ

 Re-measuring the lines after changing loops is strongly recommended to see the real effect of trim changes.

-What means left and right in the measuring dialog?
+What means left and right in the Measure dialog?

-The sides of the wing in we-measure.io are named according to your flying direction.
+The sides of the wing in we-measure.io are named according to your flight direction.

 The left riser in flight will be also the left riser during your measurement.
-Since, while measuring the wing, you will normally stand behind the canopy, this is the logical direction.
+Since you will normally be standing behind the canopy when measuring the wing, this is the logical direction.

-In the wing view, the left side of the screen corresponds to the left side of the wing in flight.
-(Imagine, you're watching the wing from the upper surface).
+In the Wing View, the left side of the screen corresponds to the left side of the wing in flight.
+(Imagine, you're watching the wing from the top).

 Why is there no guideline on how to actually trim a paraglider?

-We give some hints on what loops might be good to use for certain deviations in the measurement, but will not take any liability if it doesnt't fly well after that.
+We give some hints on which loops might be good to use for certain deviations in the measurement, but will not take any liability if it doesn't fly well after that.

-Trimming a paragilder requires deep knowledge about how the geometry of the wing changes.
+Trimming a paraglider requires deep knowledge of how the geometry of the wing changes.

-If you find out that your paraglider is out of trim based on your measurements, we recommend to then hand it over to a professional check center (e.g. manufacturer of your wing or workshops recommended by the manufacturer) to get it properly done.
+If your measurements indicate that your glider is out of trim, we recommend that you take it to a professional check center (e.g. the manufacturer of your wing or a workshop recommended by the manufacturer) to get it properly trimmed.

 I cannot find my paraglider in the database, how can I add it?

-We are continuousely updating the data base with additional paraglider models, but it is well possible, that yours in your size is not available yet.
+We are continuously updating the database with additional paraglider models, but it is well possible, that yours in your size is not available yet.
 If you would like us to add it, please contact us through the contact form.

 Why can't users add their own line maps and lengths?